lzhengning/SubdivNet/README.md

 After testing the segmentation network, there will be colored shapes in a `results` directory.
 Use your favorite 3D viewer to check them.

 ## Apply to your own data
-To create your own data with subdivision sequence connectivity, you may use our provided tool that implements the MAPS algorithm.
-You may also refer to [NeuralSubdivision](https://github.com/HTDerekLiu/neuralSubdiv), as they also provide a MATLAB scripts for remeshing.
+To create your own data with subdivision sequence connectivity, you may use the provided tool that implements the MAPS algorithm.
+You may also refer to [NeuralSubdivision](https://github.com/HTDerekLiu/neuralSubdiv), as they provide a MATLAB scripts for remeshing.

 To run our implemented MAPS algorithm, first install the following python dependecies,